Rico McCoy

 Rico McCoy (born November 6, 1987) is an American former football linebacker.
 He played collegiate football with the Tennessee Volunteers and was considered one of the best linebacker prospects available for the 2010 NFL draft, drawing comparisons to Derrick Brooks.
 Not selected by any team, McCoy was picked up after the draft by the Buccaneers as an undrafted free agent.

-High school career
+Early life

 A native of South East Washington, D. C., McCoy attended St. John's College High School, where he played high school football.
 He was a three-year starter, playing tailback as sophomore and linebacker final two seasons.
 As junior, McCoy finished with 120 tackles and five sacks.
 In his senior year, he tallied 118 tackles, eight tackles for loss, seven sacks, three forced fumbles and two interceptions while adding eight rushing touchdowns.

 McCoy captained the East Squad at the U.S. Army All-American Bowl in San Antonio, Texas.
 Considered a four-star recruit by Rivals.com, McCoy was listed as the No. 4 outside linebacker in the nation in 2005.
 He selected Tennessee over Ohio State, Pittsburgh, and Syracuse.